Literary-Insights/blog/src/content/blog/Why We Forget and How to Remember Better - Andrew E. Budson.txt-1.md

 ---
-title: DEEP SUMMARY - Why We Forget and How to Remember Better - Andrew E. Budson
+title: Why We Forget and How to Remember Better - Andrew E. Budson
-slug: deep-summary-why-we-forget-and-how-to-remember-better-andrew-e-budson
+slug: why-we-forget-and-how-to-remember-better-andrew-e-budson
 tags:
   - book-summary
 excerpt: ""